tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/Open Source Information_intl_en.md

 that the user of a program that is linked with the Library has the freedom and the wherewithal to run that program using a modified version of the Library.

-The precise terms and conditions for copying, distribution and modification follow.
-Pay close attention to the difference between a "work based on the library" and a "work that uses the library".
+The precise terms and conditions for copying, distribution and modification follow.Pay close attention to the difference between a "work based on the library" and a "work that uses the library".
 The former contains code derived from the library, whereas the latter must be combined with the library in order to run.

  GNU LESSER GENERAL PUBLIC LICENSE
 TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

 0. This License Agreement applies to any software library or other program which contains a notice placed by the copyright holder or other authorized party saying it may be distributed under the terms